Cyanothamnus warangensis: Description

 Cyanothamnus warangensis is an erect, woody shrub that typically grows to a height of about 2 m.
 It has bipinnate leaves 15-56 mm long and 18-90 mm wide with between five and seven leaflets on a petiole 7-17 mm long.
 The end leaflet is 7-30 mm long and 1-2.5 mm wide and the side leaflets are similar but longer.
 The flowers are white and are arranged in groups of up between five and twenty-five or more in leaf axils on a peduncle 2-2.5 mm long.
 The four sepals are egg-shaped, about 1 mm long and wide and the four petals are about 2 mm long.
 The stamens are hairy on their edges and the stigma is minute, scarcely wider than the style.
 Flowering mainly occurs from March to September and the fruit is a glabrous capsule about 3 mm long and 1.5 mm wide.

 Taxonomy and naming

-This species was first formally described in 2003 by Marco F. Duretto who gave it the name Boronia warangensis in the journal Muelleriafrom a specimen collected in the Warang section of the White Mountains National Park.
+This species was first formally described in 2003 by Marco F. Duretto who gave it the name Boronia warangensis in the journal Muelleria from a specimen collected in the Warang section of the White Mountains National Park.
 In a 2013 paper in the journal Taxon, Marco Duretto and others changed the name to Cyanothamnus warangensis on the basis of cladistic analysis.
 The specific epithet (warangensis) refers to type location.